 A shortcut right-click menu example for a shortcut with parameters

-Select this option to increase the spacing between shortcuts in the workspace when arranging them in columns.
-You can also change this setting individually for each container from the Container Properties dialog [F2].
+Select this option to manually set the spacing (in pixels) between shortcuts in the workspace when arranging them in columns.
+You can customize this setting for each container individually through the Container Properties dialog [F2].
+Adjust the spacing manually using the keyboard (Ctrl+Alt+Up/Down arrow) or by clicking the corresponding button in the Shortcut Mini-Toolbar:

 Using shortcuts as labels:

 Add a shortcut to any random file and change its icon to any generic icon that indicates it's a label and not an actual shortcut.
-You can also change the font size and color as shown in the image above.
+It's possible to change the font size and color as shown in the image above.

 SideSlide is fully keyboard accessible allowing you to keep your hands on the keyboard and still quickly open any shortcut, website, folder or news feed.